Keyfactor/azurekeyvault-orchestrator/README.md

 #### Approve the Certificate Store

-When the Discovery job runs successfully, it will list the existing Azure Keyvaults that are acessible by our service principle.
+When the Discovery job runs successfully, it will list the existing Azure Keyvaults that are acessible by our service principal.

 In this example, our job returned four Azure Keyvaults.